Estimated reading time: 24 minutes

 When a person sits in ice-cold water, his blood vessels start constricting.
 After some time, when he moves out, the vessels start dilating again.
 This process proves helpful for flushing out metabolic waste.
 Simultaneously, it challenges your body mentally by exposing it to different stresses and stimuli.

-Besides, ice baths are advantageous for your lymph, a body fluid that contains white blood cells (WBCs) and intestinal fluid.
-As a fact, lymph nodes do not have a pumping process of their own.
-But an ice bath is known for opening up vessels and pumping blood throughout the body.
+Besides, ice baths are advantageous for your lymph, which contains white blood cells (WBCs) and intestinal fluid.
+Lymph nodes do not have a pumping process.
+But an ice bath is known for opening vessels and pumping blood throughout the body.
 It has a similar effect on the lymph nodes, and the stagnant fluid in these nodes also starts moving.

 Above all, ice baths boost blood flow, implying that the cells receive more nutrients and oxygen and faster recovery.